 The company makes a donation for every policy quote submitted

 Healthy Paws launched the Healthy Paws Foundation in 2009.
 For every pet insurance quote submitted through its site, Healthy Paws makes a donation to organizations that provide medical care for homeless pets.
-As of July 2021, the company says it's donated $1.6 million in such grants.

 Only one plan available